-The Super Pedro is a very interesting Scopulicola cultivar!
-It is probably synonymous or extremely closely related to the cultivar Trichocereus cordobensis.
+Super Pedro is a very interesting Trichocereus scopulicola cultivar or hybrid involving it!
+It is closely related to the cultivar Trichocereus cordobensis.

 One of those NMCR Scops can be seen here.
 The photo was made my M. S. Smith, who has a pretty amazing Flicker account with nothing but cool Tricho pics.

 Buy Seed or Plants: Super Pedro is popular but not available all the time.
 Your best bet to get some is to contact some breeders like Rodni Chisar, Misplant or Cactilicious.

 Fruit of SUPER PEDRO

 Check out our main plant database pages for Trichocereus pachanoi aka Echinopsis pachanoi here: